Get a Copy of Your Past Tax Return

 In some cases, such as applying for a home mortgage loan, you may be required to provide your tax returns for the past 2 to 3 years.
 You may also need a copy of a past tax return if you want to modify or refinance your mortgage loan.
 While a tax return transcript may be enough for some lenders to make an informed decision, it is not the same as an exact copy of your tax return, so you should always check to make sure.

-Depending on what type of information you need from your past tax return, you may choose to request an exact copy or a more basic transcript.
-Note that it costs $50 to obtain a copy of a past tax return from the IRS.
-However, if you do not need an exact copy of your tax return, there are also options for obtaining free copies of your Federal tax return information (online, by telephone, or by paper mail).
+Depending on what type of information you need from your past tax return, you may choose to request an exact copy or a more basic tax transcript.
+Note that it costs $43 to obtain a copy of a past tax return from the IRS.
+However, if you do not need an exact copy of your tax return, there are also options for obtaining free copies of your Federal tax return information – including online, by telephone, or by paper mail.

 How to Request an Exact Copy of a Past Tax Return

 There is a $43 fee for each tax return that you request from the IRS.
 Typically, you can request copies of Tax Forms 1040, 1040A, and 1040EZ for up to 6 years ago (before they’re destroyed by law).
 Copies of other types of tax forms may be available for longer than 6 years.

 You can request a copy of a past tax return by using IRS Tax Form 4506 (Request for Copy of Tax Return).
-Note that you can only order 1 type of tax return per request form, which means you must submit separate Forms 4506 if you need different types of returns.
-Make sure your full payment (of $50 per copy) is included with your request.
+Note that you can only order one (1) type of tax return per request form, which means you must submit separate Forms 4506 if you need different types of returns.
+Make sure your full payment of $43 per copy is included with each request you submit.
 Also keep in mind that it may take the IRS up to 75 days to process your request.

 How to Request a Transcript of a Past Tax Return